SummaryRead the full fact sheet

 Hay fever symptoms from pollen allergies

-Hay fever is also known as seasonal allergic rhinitis, because the symptoms appear only when it is .
+Hay fever may also be referred to as seasonal allergic rhinitis, if the symptoms appear only when it is .
 Hay fever originally only referred to allergies caused by grass pollens, but the term is now also used to describe the symptoms of rhinitis (inflammation of the mucous membrane inside the nose).
+This can occur throughout the year.

 Allergies to pollen commonly cause symptoms of hay fever including: